Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Model-to-Model Query for Fine-grained Data Augmentation

 \paragraph{C. Safer Text Rewriting by Strong Generalist.} The strong generalist $G$ generates the rewritten text $\tilde{x}_i$ by conditioning on the constructed prompt:

 We pair $\tilde{x}_i$ with the original label $y_i$ to form the augmented dataset $\tilde{\mathcal{D}} = \{(\tilde{x}_i, y_i)\}_{i=1}^{N}$.
 Because $G$ receives explicit guidance on domain-critical tokens, t avoids distorting key information while freely rephrasing non-critical content.
 In this way, a small, specialized model $W$ contributes domain knowledge and safety constraints, while the strong generalist $G$ executes the generative rewriting.
-In \Cref{appendix:method-details}, we report the details of our method implementation (e.g., the user prompts)
+In \Cref{appendix:method-details}, we report the details of our method implementation.

+\paragraph{Design Tradeoffs and Robustness.} Our framework introduces an additional weak expert model $W$, which raises natural concerns regarding computational overhead and the prediction errors of the weak expert model.
+In practice, $W$ is lightweight and domain-specific, and its computational cost is negligible compared to that of the strong generalist $G$.
+As a result, the overall runtime and resource requirements of our pipeline are dominated by the generation step, and remain comparable to standard LLM-based augmentation.
+Despite this comparable computational cost, our method yields substantially larger gains in augmentation quality, achieving large improvements in augmentation quality (HR/PR) than all baselines (\Cref{tab:cost_quality_tradeoff}).
+We provide a detailed theoretical and empirical analysis of the computational cost of our approach in Appendix~\ref{subsec:cost_analysis}.

+While predictions from $W$ may be noisy, the impact of such noise on augmentation can be bounded.
+Let $C(x_i)$ denote the (unobserved) set of truly critical tokens or entities which should not be altered in note $x_i$.
+Suppose that under unconstrained LLM-based augmentation, each $c \in C(x_i)$ is altered with probability $p_c$.
+Let $r = \Pr[c \in \mathcal{K}_i \mid c \in C(x_i)]$ denote the recall of the weak expert, and let $\varepsilon$ denote the probability that the strong generalist violates a preservation constraint for tokens in $\mathcal{K}_i$.
+Then the expected corruption rate of critical information in the augmented text $\tilde{x}_i$ is upper bounded by:

+This bound can be directly compared to unconstrained augmentation, which has expected corruption rate $p_c$.
+Since $r\varepsilon + (1-r)p_c < p_c$ when $\varepsilon < p_c$ and $r>0$, incorporating even a noisy weak expert strictly reduces corruption of critical information.
+In the worst case where $W$ fails to identify any critical tokens ($r=0$), the framework reduces to standard augmentation, ensuring no degradation in safety.

+False positives from $W$ may unnecessarily constrain non-critical tokens, potentially reducing the diversity of valid rewrites.
+However, such over-inclusion does not increase the risk of distorting critical information, but induces a controllable tradeoff between diversity and safety as further discussed in Section~\ref{sec:discussion}.
+Together, these properties justify the use of a lightweight weak expert to guide LLM-based augmentation in safety-critical domains.